baijum/refresh/README.md

 Refresh is a command line tool that builds and (re)starts your web application everytime you save a Go source file.

-If the web framework you are using supports the Refresh runner, it will show build errors on your browser.

 ## Installation

     go get github.com/baijum/refresh